ndejong/terraform-digitalocean-cjdns-node/README.md

 If set will additionally install IPFS on this cjdns-node, without any config!
 This is provided as a convenience only since IPFS is generally a useful use-case for cjdns-nodes to participate in.
 IPFS versions can be found [https://dist.ipfs.io/go-ipfs/versions](https://dist.ipfs.io/go-ipfs/versions)
-Default: ""
+ - Default: ""

 ## Outputs

 ### hostname
-the hostname given to this cjdns-node.
+The hostname given to this cjdns-node.

 ### region
 The digitalocean region this cjdns-node is within